Cheshire East Domestic Abuse Hub - call 0300 123 5101

 - You may have heard that you can 'withdraw the charges' but you can't.
 It's the decision of the police to press charges and the decision of the Crown Prosecution Service whether to prosecute.
 The only action you take is to withdraw your statement.
 If there's still enough evidence of the crime, your abuser may still go to court.

 If your violent partner is arrested

 - Your partner will be taken to the police station.
 If charged with a crime, he or she may be released on bail while the police complete their investigation.
-Usually, there'll be conditions attached to his bail such as ordering the person to stay away from you and to not communicate with you either directly (e.g. in person or by phone) or indirectly (e.g. by sending messages via someone else).
+Usually, there will be conditions attached to his bail such as ordering the person to stay away from you and to not communicate with you either directly (e.g. in person or by phone) or indirectly (e.g. by sending messages via someone else).
 If he or she ignores these conditions, he or she can be arrested and may be kept in custody until the court case.

 - If your abuser pleads 'guilty' you won't have to go to court.
 You may be asked to give a 'victim impact statement' to describe the effect the abuse has had on you.
 This would be considered when decided the sentence.

 - If your abuser pleads 'not guilty' you may have to go to court to give evidence.
 If this happens you will be offered support by Witness Care and or by your specialist worker who can answer any questions you may have.
 The Crown Prosecution Service may also have a meeting with you before the court case to find out if there are things they can do to help you give evidence.

 - If your partner is harassing you (calling you multiple times, coming round uninvited, etc.) you can report it to the police and they can issue a formal caution under the Protection from Harassment Act.
 If he or she doesn't stop after cautioning, they can be arrested and could face up to 5 years in prison

 Domestic Violence Protection Notices (DVPN) and Domestic Violence Protection Orders (DVPO)